pxc/gitbook/text/14_Interactive_Rebasing/0_ Interactive_Rebasing.markdown

 	# However, if you remove everything, the rebase will be aborted.
 	#

-This means that there are 5 commits since you last pushed and it gives you one line per commit with the following format:
+This means that there are five commits since you last pushed and it gives you one line per commit with the following format:

 	(action) (partial-sha) (short commit message)